TheDesignium/GeospatialChallenge/README.md

 ### Installing

-There is a working APK [HERE](https://drive.google.com/file/d/1HTjnYwqluq2lnT-ahW6gBev8oW0q5j5k/view?usp=sharing)
+There is a working APK [HERE](https://drive.google.com/file/d/1HTjnYwqluq2lnT-ahW6gBev8oW0q5j5k/view?usp=sharing) After granting the initial permissions you may need to close restart the app.

 The APK was built with a custom keystore so the ARCore Extensions API key will only work with the built APK above.